barbodshah/ConnectFour_MinMax/README.md

 # ConnectFour_MinMax
-A simple AI for playing connect four game.
+A simple AI designed for playing connect four game implemented using Minmax algorithm.